tfpf/pysorteddict/docs/documentation.md

 #### `iter(v)`

-Return an iterator over the sorted dictionary view `v`.
+Return a forward iterator over the sorted dictionary view `v`.
+Typical usage is to iterate directly over `v` instead of using this method.

 <details class="notice">